mehta1772/Secrets-Cipher.io/README.md

 - **CSS:** Custom styles to make the application visually appealing.
 - **Secrets API:** A custom API to generate secrets based on refresh.

-## Getting Started

-To run the FingerMouth Secrets Generator on your local machine, follow these steps:

-1. Clone this repository.
-2. Install the required dependencies using `npm install`.
-3. Start the application with `npm start`.

-Make sure you have Node.js installed on your system.

 ## Contributing